S3-working-group/s3-practical-guide/content/src/introduction/governance.md

 Governance decisions can be made at any time and at any place, not just in a specific kind of meeting, although a [regular meeting for making and evolving agreements](section:governance-meeting) is often a good idea.

-The distinction between governance and operations is dependent on context and existing agreements, and is in some cases arbitrary.
-For those decisions, weigh benefits and costs of bringing together the governing body to make and evolve an agreement - not  everything that could be made a governance decision should be made one.

-Also, since governance is a conscious and deliberate process by people with a mandate, the existence of a precedent does not create a binding agreement: Just because someone in an organization has previously solved a specific problem in a specific way, this does not imply that when a similar issue comes up again it needs to be done in the same way.
-Sometimes it’s a good idea to again make an operative decision about the current issue, in other cases it is appropriate to take the issue to the governing body to make a governance decision.

 #### Related Concepts

 **Self-Governance**: {{glossary:self-governance}}